joshcarp/muster/README.md

 # Muster

+muster is for API developers to automatically generate Must functions for any function that returns a value and an error.

-Sometimes it's annoying to create test structs when you need to pupulate a field with a function that returns (value, error). muster is for API developers to automatically generate Must functions for any function that returns a value and an error.
+Sometimes it's annoying to create test structs when you need to populate a field with a function that returns (value, error).

 ## Install 📥

 ```bash
 go get github.com/joshcarp/muster
 ```

-## Features 💯
-- [x] Specify more than one file
-- [x] Input from stdin
-- [x] Works with methods
-- [x] Works with external types

 ## Problem 🔥
 ```go